owncloud-archive/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 that ownCloud could not connect to the external storage, so you need to re-check your configuration and network availability.

+If there is an error on the storage, it will be marked as unavailable for ten minutes.
+To re-check it, click the colored icon or reload your Admin page.

 User and Group Permissions
 --------------------------